Illumina launches TruPath Genome, setting a new standard in genomic insight

 "With TruPath Genome, we are pushing the boundaries of genomics and setting a new standard for genetic and rare disease research," said Steve Barnard, PhD, chief technology officer of Illumina.
 "In rare disease, you're often looking for a variant needle in a genomic haystack—and comprehensiveness, accuracy, and confidence matter.
 This technology unlocks rapid answers to shed light on the genomic drivers of genetic disease with an ease that was never thought possible."

-TruPath Genome delivers a highly cost-effective whole genome workflow solution at a $395 USD list price.
-This includes all consumables and analysis, at an industry standard depth of at least 30x coverage with single-use flow cell, which is critical in clinical research.
+TruPath Genome delivers a highly cost-effective whole genome workflow, at an industry standard depth of at least 30x coverage with single-use flow cell, which is critical in clinical research.

 Data presented at AGBT illustrates a short-read path to long-distance insight